PSLmodels/Tax-Calculator/TESTING.md

 -----------------------------

-If you are adding an enhancement that expands the capabilities of the Tax-Calculator, then all the tests should pass before you submit a pull request containing the enhancement.
+If you are adding an enhancement that expands the capabilities of the Tax-Calculator, then all the tests you can run should pass before you submit a pull request containing the enhancement.
 In addition, it would be highly desirable to add a test to the pytest suite, which is located in the ```taxcalc/tests``` directory, that somehow checks that your enhancement is working as you expect it to work.

 On the other hand, if you think you have found a bug in the Tax-Calculator source code, the first thing to do is add a test to the